virtual-labs/engineers-forum/ph4/services/hosting-process.md

 1. The developer must ensure that the experiment has been approved.
 2. Merge the **testing** branch with the **main** branch.
 3. Create a **tag** on the main branch, indicating readiness for public availability.
+4. Ensure all changes are pushed to the repository before creating or updating the relevant tags, and use these tags for deployment to include the latest changes

 ### Process

-Once all experiments listed in the proposal are complete, the developer should raise a Lab/Experiment Hosting Request issue on the Engineers’ Forum repository.
+Once all experiments listed in the proposal are complete, the developer should raise a Lab/Experiment Hosting Request issue on the [engineers-forum](https://github.com/virtual-labs/engineers-forum/issues) repository.
 This can be done by filling out [this form](https://github.com/virtual-labs/engineers-forum/issues/new?assignees=&labels=Phase-3&projects=&template=lab-experiments-hosting-request.md&title=Lab%2FExperiment+Hosting+Request+for++) with the following details:
 1. **Experiment Name**
 2. **Experiment Repository URL**
 3. **Tag** to be hosted (following [tagging guidelines](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/development-process.md#step-5-tagging-the-release) )